rust-lang/this-week-in-rust/content/2016-05-23-this-week-in-rust.md

 # Crate of the Week

 This weeks Crate of the Week is [parking_lot](https://crates.io/crates/parking_lot) which gives us synchronization primitives (Mutex, RWLock, CondVar and friends) that are both smaller and faster than the standard library's implementations.
-I wonder why those are not put into `std`, but there's probably some reason.

 [Submit your suggestions for next week][submit_crate]!